Position Your Business to Sell, Not Just to Be Seen

 Positioning as a Revenue Lever

-Positioning influences three critical revenue levers:
+Positioning influences three critical levers:

 Why Leaders Need a Sales-Focused Approach